dsccommunity/SqlServerDsc/README.md

   PowerShell module.
 * To configure a single IP address to listen on multiple ports, the TcpIp protocol must also set the **Listen All** property to **No**.
-  This can be done with the resource `SqlServerProtocol` using the parameter `ListenOnAllIpAddresses`.
+  This can be done with the resource `SqlProtocol` using the parameter `ListenOnAllIpAddresses`.

 #### Parameters